 The Congregation of the Sisters of Mercy was founded on 14th July 1994.
 On that day, about 3,500 people gathered in the National Basketball Arena, Tallaght, Dublin, Ireland to witness the ‘Founding Event’.
 Most of the participants were Sisters of Mercy, joined by friends, associates and co-workers.

-Today, our members live and work in the following countries – Brazil, Britain, Ireland, Kenya, Peru, Poland, South Africa, South Sudan, United States and Zambia.
+Today, our members live and work in the following countries – Brazil, Britain, Ireland, Kenya, Peru, Poland, South Africa, South Sudan, United States and India.

 If you would like to read more about the Sisters of Mercy in any of those countries, you can click on the ‘Where’ button at the top of the page.